paperbenni/paperbenni.github.io/content/posts/removedfeatures.md

 it slow down even a little bit.
 It looks and feels great, modern, easy to use, minimal, with a lot of features.
 There's one problem though.
 Sometimes they just remove features.
 The features don't look like they're full of technical debt or taking up space in the UI.
-They're just gone one day
+They're just gone one day.